Miss Roussillon

 Miss Roussillon is a French beauty pageant which selects a representative for the Miss France national competition from the department of Pyrénées-Orientales in the region of Languedoc-Roussillon.
 While the first Miss Roussillon was crowned in 1937, the pageant had been organized irregularly until 2022, and was previously under the authority of the Miss Languedoc-Roussillon committee until the formation of the independent Miss Roussillon committee in 2024.

-The current Miss Roussillon is Déborah Adelin-Chabal, who was crowned Miss Roussillon 2025 on 2 August 2025.
+The current Miss Roussillon is Juliette Gauthier, who was crowned Miss Roussillon 2026 on 5 July 2026.
 One woman from Roussillon has been crowned Miss France: